 New Year’s Eve is widely considered one of the heaviest drinking holidays in the United States.
 While more and more Americans are choosing to ring in the New Year at home, millions of people still celebrate by going out to bars and clubs or attending holiday events.

-At Cannon & Dunphy S.C., we are concerned about road safety, especially during the holidays.
+At Cannon & Dunphy S.C., our Milwaukee auto accident attorneys are concerned about road safety, especially during the holidays.
 We wanted to find out when and where the most fatal crashes occur during the New Year Holiday.
 So, we worked with data visualization and consumer safety advocacy firm, Safer America, to analyze five years of NHTSA fatal crash data.

 We isolated all deadly crashes that occurred on New Year’s Eve and New Year’s Day from 2013 (New Year’s Eve 2013 / New Years Day 2014) to 2018 (New Year’s Eve 2017 / New Years Day 2018).